jruels/elastic/labs/14-aggs/index.md

 }'
 ```

-This query will return results of how many movies where released each decade.
+This query will return results of how many movies were released each decade.

 # Lab Complete